webserviceXXL/code-snippets-for-the-win/README.md

-# code-snippets-for-the-win
+# Code snippets FTW
-Collection of code snippets
+A fucking awsome collection of code snippets you ...